The dynamics of holomorphic correspondences of P^1: invariant measures and the normality set: Fundamental definitions

 \section{Fundamental definitions}

 In this section, we isolate certain essential definitions that are somewhat long.
-Readers who are familiar with the rule for composing holomorphic correspondences can proceed to Section~\ref{SS:normality}, where we define the normality set of a holomorphic correspondence.
-There are significant differences {\em at the level of formalism} between our definition of the normality set and those that have appeared in the literature earlier.
-This definition, which is also a bit involved, thus has a subsection, Section~\ref{SS:normality}, dedicated to it.
+Readers who are familiar with the rule for composing holomorphic correspondences can proceed to Section~\ref{SS:normality}, for a definition of the normality set of a holomorphic correspondence.